FrancescoAmbrogi/my-academic-site/content/courses/my-vim-course/_index.md

 ## Four VIM modes

 The most important thing to realize as soon as Vim starts up is understand in what **mode** is working.
-There are 4 MAIN modes:
+There are **4 MAIN** modes:
 1. __Normal__: normal mode is the default start-up mode for Vim.
 This mode is read-only and you will be unable to edit the file.
 Very useful when consulting or studying a piece of code.
 2. __Insert__: upon pressing <mark>i</mark> you will enter **insert mode**.
 In this mode you will be able to freerly edit the file.
+Insert mode can also be activated by pressing <mark>INS</mark> on a full-size keyboard.
 Two very useful sub-commands are: <mark>a</mark> will turn on instert mode and move the cursor after the current character. <mark>o</mark> will turn on insert mode and move the cursor one line below.
 3. __Visual__: this mode allows you to visually highlight (slect) text areas and perform operation (cut, copy, move) on them.
 Press <mark>v</mark> to enter visual mode which will mark the beginning of the selection.
 You can use the arrow keys to highlight the desired text.
 4. __Command line__: this mode will allow you to perform operations such as: quit, save, replace, and search.
 Enter the command line mode by typing <mark>:</mark> within **normal mode**.